An explanation of the different meanings of the English phrasal verb 'go on' from a native speaker, with lots of example sentences

 Potential synonyms | To continue, to keep on, to keep going, to persist, to carry on |

-The first idiomatic usage of 'go on' in today's post is one of the most common usages that we will look at and means 'to continue'.
+The first idiomatic usage of 'go on' in this post is one of the most common usages that we will look at and means 'to continue'.

-How much longer do you think we can go on like this?
-INTENDED MEANING: How much more time can this situation continue to exist.
+How much longer do you think we can go on in this way?

-Alternatively is also very common to specify what the action is that will continue.
-This can often (but not always) be after a temporary pause in the action.
+Alternatively, it is also very common to specify what the action is that will continue.
+This is often, but not always, after a temporary pause in the action.

 EXTRA TIP TO SOUND LIKE A NATIVE